beginning of content

 Lubricants and vaginal moisturisers

-Lubricants and vaginal moisturisers can ease the symptoms of a dry vagina.
-You don’t need a prescription for these treatments.
+Lubricants and vaginal moisturisers can ease your symptoms.
+You do not need a prescription for these treatments.
 You can buy these products at your local pharmacy or supermarket.

 Menopausal hormone therapy

-If you have vaginal dryness because of changes in your hormone levels around the time of menopause, your doctor may suggest menopausal hormone therapy (MHT), or hormone replacement therapy (HRT).
+If you have vaginal dryness because of changes in your hormone levels around the time of menopause, your doctor may suggest menopausal hormone therapy (MHT), also known as hormone replacement therapy (HRT).

 MHT can be given as: